Bitcoin payment processor Coinbase says raises $75 million

-NEW YORK, Jan 20 (Reuters) - Bitcoin payment processor Coinbase said on Tuesday it has raised $75 million from several major financial institutions, including the New York Stock Exchange, USAA Bank, and Spanish banking group BBVA.
+NEW YORK (Reuters) - Bitcoin payment processor Coinbase said on Tuesday it has raised $75 million from several major financial institutions, including the New York Stock Exchange, USAA Bank, and Spanish banking group BBVA.

 In a statement, Coinbase said funding for this round was led by DFJ Growth, with participation from existing investors such as Andreessen Horowitz, Union Square Ventures, and Ribbit Capital.